John Macdonald (Canadian football)

-John Macdonald (born August 30, 1978) is a former professional Canadian football defensive linemen.
-He was drafted by the Hamilton Tiger-Cats in the first round of the 2002 CFL Draft.
+John Macdonald (born August 30, 1978) is a Canadian former professional football defensive linemen.
+He was drafted by the Hamilton Tiger-Cats in the first round of the 2002 CFL draft.
 He played college football at McGill University.
 John was raised in Simcoe, Ontario and is a Mohawk from Six Nations of the Grand River, Ontario.

 John is currently a teacher for the Grand Erie District School Board.
 He is married with two children and lives in Brantford, Ontario.